cynteo/cab-public-docs/content/guides/severity-filtering.md

 When configured, severity filtering automatically processes alerts according to your rules:

-- **Matching alerts** → Create/update incidents in SolarWinds
+- **Matching alerts** → Create/update incidents in your ITSM platform
 - **Filtered alerts** → Logged but no incident created

-You can verify filtering is working by checking SolarWinds for which incidents are being created.
+You can verify filtering is working by checking your ITSM platform for which incidents are being created.

 ---

 ## Advanced Filtering Scenarios

-Alert Bridge supports sophisticated filtering strategies beyond simple severity levels:
+Cynteo Alert Bridge supports sophisticated filtering strategies beyond simple severity levels:

 ### Resource Type Filtering
 Filter based on Azure resource type (e.g., only create tickets for VM and database alerts).